grantcolley/react-notes/README.md

 ```

 ### Children Props
 In React, the `children` prop is a special prop that automatically includes whatever you wrap inside a component when you use it.
+“Children” in React refers to the content placed between the opening and closing tags of a component.
 You can wrap anything and the component doesn't have to know what it is ahead of time.

 In the following example `<h1>Hello World!</h1>` is passed into `<Wrapper>` component as `props.Children`.
 ```JSX